jackyzcq/DeviceDiagnostics/README.md

 # DeviceDiagnostics
- Android device hardware components test
+ A kotlin based Android app which allows you to test various sensors present in your device.